|

 Does the artist desire to abandon her tree figures to wholeheartedly

 paint abstract?
 “I’m trying to get there,” she said.
-“It’s hard for me to
+“It’s

 let go and express myself even more symbolically.”